songnamhust/ibex-demo-system_icache/README.md

 # Ibex Demo System
+# This is Nam Song Nguyen's Graduation Project
 ![Ibex demo system block diagram](doc/IbexDemoSystemBlockDiagram.png "Ibex demo system block diagram with in the center an Ibex processor connected by a memory bus to the RAM, GPIO, SPI, UART and debug module.
 Switches, buttons and LEDs are connected to the GPIO.
 The LCD is driven by SPI.
 The UART is used for a serial console.
 Finally, the debug module is used to drive the JTAG.")

 This an example RISC-V SoC targeting the Arty-A7 FPGA board.
 It comprises the